Welcome to today's edition of the Rush 24-7 podcast.

 Biden, you know, will he get in?

-I I don't think they do now.
+I don't think they do now.

 But I don't think anybody really takes plugs seriously.

-But not to say won't get in, and there probably will be others.
+But, not to say won't get in, and there probably will be others.

 I can't think any names, by the way.

-I mean, I'm sure there are, but when you anoint Hillary, you automatically keep your bench on the bench.
+I mean, I'm sure there are, but when you anoint Hillary, you automatically keep your bench on the bench because they also believe she can't be beat.

-So then, you know, I'm Martin O'Malley?
+So then, so, you know, Martin O'Malley, okay, fine.

 Well, if he's chomping a bit, he might get in.

-But if Hillary, if a Democrats make it look like it's hers at a cakewalk, then a bunch of the people on the bench are gonna stay on the bench and not waste the cycle losing.
+But if Hillary, if the Democrats make it look like it's hers in a cakewalk, then a bunch of the people on the bench are going to stay on the bench and not waste a cycle losing if they think Hillary is anointed.

 I'm just kidding.

-So you gotta take a break.
+So now take a break.

-You sit tight, we'll be back with much more right after this.
+We'll be back with much more right after this.

-You know what, oh, there's a lesson to be learned, and we're gonna have to have to keep a sharp eye on this, folks, because the Democrats, all of these Senate Democrats up for re-election, have learned that it that there is an opportunity in running against Obamacare.
+And we're going to have to keep a sharp eye on this, folks, because the Democrats, all of these Senate Democrats up for reelection have learned that there is an opportunity in running against Obamacare.

 A lot of people try their own version of it.